-The objective set by government for biodiversity at the landscape level is, without unduly reducing the supply of timber from British Columbia's forests, to design areas on which timber harvesting is to be carried out that resemble, both spatially and temporally, the patterns of natural disturbance that occur within the landscape.
+The objective set by government for biodiversity at the landscape level is, to extent practicable to design areas on which timber harvesting is to be carried out that resemble, both spatially and temporally, the patterns of natural disturbance that occur within the landscape.

-Conserve biological diversity through ... objectives for ... landscape connectivity, ... species composition, temporal distribution of cutblocks These targets will be applied at the Landscape Unit Level ... [and] will be based on the Biodiversity Conservation Guidelines [aka Biodiversity Guidebook published September 1995] Application of these guidelines in all zones and polygons is required Consistent with the targets, maintenance of deciduous (Aspen) and spruce components are important considerations on the Chilcotin Plateau.
+Conserve biological diversity through ... objectives for ... landscape connectivity, ... species composition, temporal distribution of cutblocks ....
+These targets will be applied at the Landscape Unit Level ... [and] will be based on the Biodiversity Conservation Guidelines [aka Biodiversity Guidebook published September 1995] ....
+Application of these guidelines in all zones and polygons is required ....
+Consistent with the targets, maintenance of deciduous (Aspen) and spruce components are important considerations on the Chilcotin Plateau.